Skip to main content

 About Clinton Bishop

-Barons is home.
+Barons is home

 I live here, work here, and see how council decisions show up in everyday life.
+Taxes, services, growth, community spaces, and local policies are not abstract issues.
+They affect the people who live here.

 Why I serve